-- Slimy (Slime Pits): Resist corrosion and mutation resistance are absolutely necessary, and be prepared to switch between.
-Be very careful with the royal jelly: stair dance it or take it in the corridors.
-And bring a wand of digging or some other way of getting through a rock wall.
+- Slimy (Slime Pits): Resist corrosion is absolutely necessary, and mutation resistance is also very helpful if you can find some.
+Be very careful with the Royal Jelly: stair dance it or fight it in the corridors of the central vault.
 Make sure you can kill things very quickly or take a fair bit of damage, as everything down here hits very hard in melee.

 - Pandemonium: Be prepared for a journey: like the Abyss, the only way out is via a rare return portal.
 Stairways just conduct you to another of Pan's infinite levels.
-You will need some protection from torment. rN+++ or Kiku protection is generally enough.
-You need mutation resistance: the place is littered with neqoxecs and cacodemons.
-In fact, you may want to bring a potion of cure mutation, just in case you get hit with something nasty.
-Keep in mind that when you reach a level with a Pan lord and his rune, you're only going to get one chance at acquiring this rune: leaving the level means that rune never generates again (unless it was the demonic rune).
+You will need some protection from torment (rN+++ or Kiku protection is generally enough).
+Mutation resistance is also helpful, as the place is littered with neqoxecs and cacodemons.
+In fact, you may want to bring some potions of mutation, just in case you get hit with something nasty.
+Keep in mind that when you reach a level with one of the unique Pan lords, you're only going to get one chance at acquiring their rune: leaving the level means that rune never generates again.
 The unique Pan lords each need a different set of resistances to get their rune:

-- Dark: Gloorx Vloq is the most difficult Pan lord, owing to his speed and spell set. rN+++ is vital, as is some form of Haste.
-Unlike the rest of Pan, you also need poison resistance, since otherwise his Poison Arrows will be very painful.
-Allies, if you can get them, are helpful in ensuring that all of his many attacks and spells aren't directed against you.
+- Dark: Gloorx Vloq is the most difficult Pan lord, owing to its speed and spell set. rN+++ is vital, as are potions of haste.
+Unlike the rest of Pan, you also need poison resistance, since otherwise its Poison Arrows will be very painful.
+Allies, if you can get them, are helpful in ensuring that all of Gloorx Vloq's many attacks, minions, and spells aren't directed against you.

 - Glowing: Mutation resistance is even more vital here.
 Try to lure the neqoxecs around corners, so they don't get tons of free shots at you with Malmutate.
-Mnoleg himself isn't that difficult, although be prepared to abjure if he starts summoning giant eyeballs.
-And try to take him in a corridor, so you won't get mobbed by the large abominations and tentacled monstrosities he summons.
+Mnoleg itself isn't that difficult, although be prepared to abjure if he starts summoning floating eyes.
+And try to fight it in a corridor so you won't get mobbed by the summoned large abominations and tentacled monstrosities.

-- Fiery: As the name suggests, you really need fire resistance here. rF++ is a bare minimum, and rF+++ is really what you need, since Cerebov's sword hits you for one less level of fire resistance than you have.
-Cerebov has a lot of hit points, so be prepared to teleport away and reengage him several times: he won't have fully healed before you do.
-Abjuration is quite helpful since he enjoys summoning greater demons on you.
-Cerebov has poor evasion, so spells such as Lehudib's Crystal Spear can be useful against him.
-Chain Lightning is also very effective.
+- Fiery: As the name suggests, you really need fire resistance here. rF++ is a bare minimum, and rF+++ is really what you want, since Cerebov's sword strips you of one rank of fire resistance.
+Cerebov has a lot of hit points, so be prepared to teleport away and reengage it several times: it won't have fully healed before you do.
+Aura of Abjuration is quite helpful since Cerebov enjoys summoning greater demons on you.
+Cerebov has poor evasion, so spells such as Lehudib's Crystal Spear can be useful against it; Chain Lightning is also very effective.

 - Magical: Have at least two levels of cold resistance and some source of electricity resistance.
-Lom Lobon is fairly weak if you can engage him in melee, although his blinking can make that somewhat difficult.
-Have high magic resistance so that the wizards around his tower don't banish you.
+Lom Lobon is fairly weak if you can engage it in melee, although its blinking can make that somewhat difficult.
+Have high magic resistance so that the wizards around its tower don't banish you.

 - Demonic: Three specific vaults always have this rune.
-The hellion island vault requires the use of ranged attacks: 10+ hellions all dropping 3d15 hellfire bursts on you up to twice a turn is a quick death.
-The smiting vault is generally doable: Shatter or teleport control can greatly assist in getting past it, but even without them sufficient speed will generally let you survive.
-The eyes vault is not difficult, but requires a wand of digging or disintegration to get the rune at all.
+The hellion island vault requires the use of ranged attacks: 10+ hellions all dropping 3d15 damnation bursts on you up to twice a turn leads to a quick death.
+The smiting vault is generally doable: Shatter can greatly assist in getting past it, but even without it sufficient speed will generally let you survive.
+The eyes vault is not difficult, but requires a wand of digging to get the rune at all.
 As for random vaults which might contain the rune, they vary hugely in difficulty.
 Be prepared to run away.

 - Golden (Tomb): Like the Hells and Pan, you will have to endure a fair amount of torment.
 Unlike the Hells and Pan, you will also endure mummy death curses.
 This includes stat drain, rotting, pain, slowing, and even more torment.
 Kikubaaqudgha provides a good protection against it.
-Necromutation protects you from the worst of the curses as well as torment, and nothing in Tomb has Dispel Undead.
-Zin can protect you from the rotting effects and stat drain, but The Shining One is more useful here: You can always do a quick conversion to Elyvilon, and use purification to cure all the rotting.
+Necromutation protects you from the worst of the curses as well as torment, but be careful of Dispel Undead from ushabtiu and the occasional revenant.
+Zin can protect you from the rotting effects and stat drain, but The Shining One is more useful here.
+Either way, you can always do a quick conversion to Elyvilon and use Purification to cure all the rot, then build your piety back up by fighting all the mummies.
 See the Tomb article for more specific strategies, but know that it is very difficult to simply force your way through Tomb.
 You need something to deal with its nasty effects or you will die.

 These runes are the riskiest to get, or require some very specific character builds.
 Only go for them if you know what you're doing.

 - Bone (Tartarus): If you're not undead, Tartarus can be easier than the other branches.
 This occurs because rN+++ completely protects you against the draining attacks so frequent there.
-Be aware that Ereshkigal is a little meaner than she looks: she may be somewhat low on HP, but she is fast, has absurdly high evasion, and can torment and summon greater demons to torment.
-If you are undead, be very, very careful.
-Shadow fiends can make short work of you with Dispel Undead.
+Be aware that Ereshkigal is a little meaner than she looks: she may be somewhat low on HP, but she is fast, has absurdly high evasion, and can torment and summon greater demons that torment.
+If you are undead, be very, very careful, as tzitzimimeh can and will make short work of you with Dispel Undead.

-Formerly, there were many, indistinguishable demonic runes of Pandemonium, which could be collected ad infinitum (the record was 250-odd).
-In version 0.9, the demonic rune is treated like the abyssal rune: once you've picked one up, no more demonic runes will be generated.
+- Formerly, there were many, indistinguishable demonic runes of Pandemonium, which could be collected ad infinitum (the record was 250-odd).
+As of version 0.9, the demonic rune is treated like the abyssal rune: once you've picked one up, no more demonic runes will be generated.